 One of the most popular tourist activities in Laos is to tube down the Vang Vieng river.
 There are tons of other things to do in Vang Vieng as well!

 The Kuang Si waterfall is one of the most beautiful waterfalls in Laos.
-You are also able to swim in the pools at the base!
+You're also able to swim in the pools at the base!

-The Buddhist temple Wat Phu is a Unesco World Heritage sight, and one of the oldest places of worship in Laos.
+The Buddhist temple Wat Phu is a Unesco World Heritage site, and one of the oldest places of worship in Laos.

 Nepal is by far one of the most affordable places to travel to.
 On $25/day, you can afford a bed in hostels, do plenty of hikes (aside from Everest), and eat some delicious food.

-On average, a bed in a dorm in Nepal costs about $5/night, food costs around $5/day, transportation is very cheap, and many hikes and activities are free.
+On average, a dorm bed in Nepal costs about $5/night, food costs around $5/day, transportation is very cheap, and many hikes and activities are free.

 Nepal is best known for its trekking.
 Home to the infamous Himalayan Mountains, there is a TON of trekking to be done in Nepal, including Mount Everest!